DIVISION OF STUDENT AFFAIRS

 a.
 1st Offense - Offenders participate in a drug education and/or counseling program at their cost (currently $100)

 b.
 2nd Offense - Offenders participate in additional drug counseling and assessment and follow all counseling recommendations.
-Offenders will pay the fee for this program (Currently $100) and be placed on conduct probation.
+Offenders will pay the fee for this program (currently $100) and be placed on Conduct Probation for a term to be determined by the judicial process.

 c.
 3rd Offense - Suspension from the University for a period of at least one semester.